ptabriz/FOSS4G_workshop/README.md

 [A sample geospatial model in Sketchfab](https://sketchfab.com/models/298dfaf54e4447459275493e7b2adf96)<br>

 ## II.
-Basics components of the Blender interface
+Basic components of the Blender interface

 Blender has numerous components and features that, thanks to it open-source capabilities, are growing every day.
 Covering all aspects of the software itself require several lessons.
 The purpose of this section is to provide a brief introduction to Blender's graphical user interface and some of its features that are essential for working with geospatial data, and will be used throughout this tutorial.